pstarns2/World-Cup-2022-Latent-Profile-Analysis/README.md

 # World-Cup-2022-Latent-Profile-Analysis
 Model-based clustering (tidyLPA/mclust) of 576 World Cup players on 6 game based metrics.
 Why use a Latent Profile Analysis?
 I chose it because cluster count and covariance structure are selected by fit indices (BIC, bootstrapped LRT, entropy) instead of guessed.
 This means that assignments come with posterior probabilities.
-The model recovered 5 interpretable roles without ever seeing positions.

-## TL;DR
+## TLDR

-- Latent Profile Analysis of **576 outfield players** (≥180 minutes) at the 2022 World Cup, built from **StatsBomb event-level data** across all 64 matches, identified **five distinct player profiles**: Clinical Finishers, Pressing Engines, Ball-Playing Defenders, Limited Role Players, and Balanced Contributors.
+- Latent Profile Analysis of **295 outfield players** (≥180 minutes) at the 2022 World Cup, built from **StatsBomb event-level data** across all 64 matches, identified **four distinct player profiles**: Primary Attackers, Ball-Playing Defenders, Conservative Anchors, and Balanced Contributors.
-- The model was never told a player's position, yet it rediscovered recognizable footballing roles: the finisher profile (9% of players) contains Messi, Mbappé, Giroud, and Julián Álvarez; the rarest profile (3.1%) is elite ball-playing defenders; Stones, Varane, Maguire, Aké.
+- The model never saw a player's position, yet it recovered recognizable roles, filing Messi, Neymar, and Bruno Fernandes *with* Giroud and Lewandowski.
+This indicates that at the elite level, chance creation and finishing turned out to be one job, not two.
+The hypothesized "Creative Playmaker" type does not exist as a separate profile.
-- One hypothesized type failed to appear: no distinct "Creative Playmaker" profile emerged.
-Chance creation turned out to be a feature of several player types rather than a type of its own.
+- The two 2022 finalists, Argentia and France, had nearly identical profile distributions (28% attacker minutes, majority Balanced Contributors), while no composition pattern cleanly separated advancing teams from eliminated ones: profile mix describes *how teams play*, not how far they go.
 ---

 ## Motivation
 With a passion for soccer and people analytics, I saw an opportunity to apply people analytic methods in a sporting context.
-Given that soccer is a complex game that is often reduced to averages, I wanted to apply a more rigorous methodology to help make sense of the underlying data.
+Given that soccer is a complex game that is often reduced to averages, I wanted to apply a more rigorous methodology to help make sense of the underlying data how teams play.

 In people analytics, variable-centered methods (regression, factor analysis) describe the *average* person: "does shooting accuracy predict goals?"
 However, person-centered methods like LPA ask: "**what kinds of people exist in this population?**" This mirrors a long line of IO psychology research on engagement profiles, burnout typologies, and team composition (Humphrey et al., 2007; Spurk et al., 2020).
 Looking at the data through this lens is also more useful question whenever teams rely on complementary types rather than interchangeable averages.